SergiyKochenko/pp5-house-stock-ecommerce/README.md

 - [Lucid](https://lucid.app/): was used to create database schema diagram for the website.
 - [Sitemap](https://www.xml-sitemaps.com/): was used to create sitemap for the website.
 - [PolicyMarker](https://policymaker.io/): was used to create PRIVACY POLICY and TERMS & CONDITIONS for the website.
+- [Stripe](https://stripe.com/): was used for payment system for the website.

 [Back to Table of Contents](#table-of-contents)